Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 **Warning:** nullary constructors in patterns of a `case` expression, must be written with parentheses for distinguishing with pattern variables.
 Without parentheses, what may looks like to be a constructor pattern will in reality be a pattern variable.
-You may have made this error if you have a message from Postiats saying “this pattern match clause is redundant”.
+You may have made this error if you get a message from Postiats saying “this pattern match clause is redundant”.

 Example: